hihihippp/try.nvim/README.md

 ## for learning and testing

-use this for beginner of neovim a start point: just use it immediatelly. the IDE configureed neovim is the very cool, but the process of configuration is almost impossible for beginer user of neovim. this project can be a proper start point of neovim user, especiallly for the vscode user.
+use this for beginner of neovim a start point: just use it immediatelly. the IDE configureed neovim is very cool, but the process of configuration is almost impossible for beginer user of neovim. this project can be a proper start point of neovim user, especiallly for the vscode user.

 ### Quickstart